Our Top Picks for the Best Alaska Cruises From Seattle

 Princess Cruises is an expert in Alaska, and it shows with onboard programming that appeals to young and old.
 Enrichment is enhanced by a winning partnership with Discovery, which extends from themed shore excursions to kids’ programs learning about Alaska’s wildlife.

 The 3,560-passenger ship seamlessly blends relaxing spaces like the International Café in the Piazza with new technology called OceanMedallion that allows your little ones to have their own onboard avatars.
-The line’s newest ship, Discovery Princess, also sails to Alaska from Seattle.
+Discovery Princess, the line’s final Royal Class ship, also sails to Alaska from Seattle.

 Majestic Princess Restaurant Menus and Dining Guide